-Myoko Kogen, an hour north of Nagano, is an authentic and rustic traditional Japanese mountain town famous for receiving copious amounts of snow – over 45 feet (14 metres) each winter providing an average 13 foot (4 metre) base.
+Myoko Kogen, an hour north of Nagano, is an authentic and rustic traditional Japanese mountain town famous for receiving copious amounts of snow – over 45 feet (14 m) each winter providing an average 13 foot (4 m) base.
 The area is one of the top three destinations (some say the best) for riders alongside Nozawa and Hakuba on Japan’s main island Honshu.
-Myoko is so highly regarded that the Japanese Imperial family often stay at the ski-in ski-out Akakura Kanko Resort & Spa where they can watch the sunset over the valley from an infinity edge onsen.
+Myoko is so highly regarded that the Japanese Imperial family often stay at the ski-in ski-out Akakura Kanko Resort & Spa where they can watch the sunset over the valley from an infinity-edge onsen.

 Myoko offers skiing from mid-December to mid-April across 5 main resorts from three distinctive bases, with two more accessible to the east on Mt Madarao.
-The Myoko Mountain range lies close to the Japan Sea and includes several high summits, including Myoko (the tallest at 8000 feet (2454 metres), Mitahara, Akakura, Kurohime, Mae and Maru.
+The Myoko Mountain range lies close to the Japan Sea and includes several high summits, including Myoko (the tallest at 8000 feet (2454 m), Mitahara, Akakura, Kurohime, Mae, and Maru.

 These peaks and their surrounding slopes are blanketed in deep powder snow all winter and it is not unusual to wake up to 3 feet (30cm to a meter) of fresh powder.